Welcome to WUNK!

 WE LIKE YOU AND WANT YOUR WORK!

-Pitch us!
-If you let us know before you make something roughly what you want to do, we will ask you questions, learn about your idea, and let you know our level of interest before you make anything.
+• Pitch us!
+Let us know what you want to contribute to the magazine!
+We will ask you questions, learn about your idea, and let you know our level of interest before you make anything, which protects your time and energy as an artist.

-Use us!
+• Use us!
 We are a resource!
-We (editors Riley Parker and Zach Werbalowsky) are here to help you develop and shape work if you want that hands-on experience.
-If something is a little rough around the edges, we will work with you to make it sing.
+We (editors Riley Parker and Zach Werbalowsky) are here to help you develop and shape the work if you prefer that hands-on experience (some folks like working with an editor) .
+If something is a little rough around the edges, and you want the help, we will work with you to make it sing!

 We will aim to always turn things away at the conceptual level whenever possible, and not outright reject finished work.
 If you reach out and let us know what you’re working on, most of the time we will tell you from the pitch if it’s getting in the current issue of the magazine or not, and explain where we’re coming from.